Brian Banks (film): Release

 The film was theatrically released in the United States on August 9, 2019, to low box office results.

 Box office

 In the United States and Canada, Brian Banks was released alongside The Kitchen, Dora and the Lost City of Gold, Scary Stories to Tell in the Dark and The Art of Racing in the Rain, and was projected to gross around $2.5 million from 1,327 theaters in its opening weekend.
 It ended up debuting to $2.1 million.
-At the end of the film's theatrical release the film grossed $4.3 million.
+At the end of the film's theatrical release the film was ultimately a box office failure that grossed $4.3 million against a $10 million budget.